Could you have a dust mite allergy?

 • keeping humidity at bay with good ventilation and a dehumidifier or air conditioner

-• vacuuming with a HEPA filter weekly or, even better, asking someone else to do it so you can be out of the room while the dust mite allergens are airborne
+• vacuuming with a HEPA filter weekly or asking someone else to do it so you can be out of the room while the dust mite allergens are airborne

-• considering replacing carpets with wood or tiled floors
+• replacing carpets with wood or tiled floors

 • cleaning blinds and curtains regularly

-There are companies that claim chemical sprays, air filters and negative ion generators can reduce dust mites, but there’s little evidence to back this up.
+There are companies that claim chemical sprays, air filters and negative ion generators can reduce dust mites, but health experts don’t recommend these as a long-term solution.

 Who is affected by dust mite allergy?

-Assoc Prof Rimmer says dust mite allergy is common in Australia, and many people are likely to be unaware they’re sensitive to them.
-And even among those who have been diagnosed, it can be difficult to pinpoint trigger situations.
+Assoc Prof Rimmer says dust mite allergies are common in Australia, and many people are likely to be unaware they’re sensitive to them.
+And even among those who’ve been diagnosed, it can be difficult to pinpoint triggers.

-“The activities associated with dust mite exposure are not clearly understood,” she says.
+“The activities associated with dust mite exposure aren’t clearly understood,” she says.
 “And I think it’s true to say that scientifically, we don’t really understand how exposure occurs.”

 A dust mite allergy can affect anyone, although most have a genetic disposition.
-Having two parents who are allergic raises your chances of an allergic disease by “up to 80%”, she says.
+Having two parents who are allergic raises your chances of an allergic disease.

-People sensitive to dust mites are more likely to have a worsening of symptoms in March and April, following the humid summer months which increase dust mite populations, and also when the cold weather sets in.
+People sensitive to dust mites are more likely to have a worsening of symptoms in March and April, following the humid summer months, which increases dust mite populations, and when the cold weather sets in.

 Our warm, humid climate in Australia makes dust mite levels fairly high, especially along the east coast.
 “You’ll get a winter kill-off in dust mites in places in Europe and America, but we don’t get that here,” she says.